Cold weather leads to chapped lips. Fortunately, one of Jack Frost's hallmarks can be prevented or treated at little to no cost.

 Other inexpensive methods include gently buffing your lips with a wet washcloth while in the shower, and making your own scrub with table sugar and Vaseline or a generic brand of petroleum jelly.
-(For more details, check out “14 Professional Makeup Hacks That Cost Next to Nothing.”)
+For more care tips, check out “14 Professional Makeup Hacks That Cost Next to Nothing.”

 2. Keep lips covered

-The following products received the highest rating (five stars) from the Beautypedia product review database based on their formulation and can be found at drugstores and big-box retailers for less than $5:
+The following products typically can be found at drugstores and big-box retailers for less than $5:

-- Eucerin Aquaphor Lip Repair (also available from online retailers like Amazon, CVS, Drugstore.com, Target and Walgreens)
+- Eucerin Aquaphor Lip Repair (also available from online retailers like Amazon, CVS, Target and Walgreens)

-- Yes to Coconuts Naturally Smooth Lip Balm (also available from online retailers like Drugstore.com, Target and Walgreens)
+- Yes to Coconut Naturally Smooth Lip Balm (also available from online retailers like Target and Walgreens)

 3. Use SPF

-Sun damage — which can happen even when it’s cloudy — is a major cause of dry lips, according to the Paula’s Choice Skincare research team.
+Sun damage — which can happen even when it’s cloudy — is a major cause of dry lips, according to Paula Begoun, aka “the Cosmetics Cop.”

-So for the daytime, look for a product with what’s known as broad-spectrum sun protection, which we break down in “The ABCs of Sun Protection (Don’t Get Burned by SPFs).”
+So for the daytime, look for a product with what’s known as broad-spectrum sun protection, which we explain in “3 Simple Steps to Protecting Your Skin This Summer.”

 One example of a well-reviewed product with broad-spectrum protection is Blistex Five Star Lip Protection with SPF 30.
-It’s available in drugstores for around $2 (and from online retailers like Drugstore.com, Target and Walgreens).
+It’s available in drugstores for around $2, and from online retailers like Target and Walgreens.